Diego Costa: Atlético Mineiro

 On 14 August 2021, Costa joined Brazilian club Atlético Mineiro, signing a deal until December 2022.
 He scored on his debut on 29 August, coming off the bench in the second half and settling a 1–1 league draw to Red Bull Bragantino.
 On 16 January 2022, after only playing 19 times and scoring 5 goals, Diego Costa terminated his contract and became a free agent.

 Wolverhampton Wanderers

 On 12 September 2022, Costa joined Premier League club Wolverhampton Wanderers until the end of the 2022–23 season.
-On 1 October 2022, Costa made his league debut for the club, coming on in the 58th minute in a 2–0 defeat to West Ham United at the London Stadium.
-Costa made his 100th appearance in the Premier League (and 11th league appearance for Wolves) as a second-half substitute against Bournemouth at Molineux on 18 February 2023.

-Costa suffered a knee injury in the first-half of Wolves's 1–0 home win against Tottenham Hotspur in the Premier League on 4 March 2023 and was carried off the pitch on a stretcher.
+As part of a video filming aimed for social media for his public unveil, he was seen holding a chained pack of wolves.
+On 1 October 2022, Costa made his debut for the club, coming on in the 58th minute in a 2–0 league defeat to West Ham United at the London Stadium.
+Costa made his 100th appearance in the Premier League, his 11th for Wolves, as a second-half substitute against Bournemouth at Molineux on 18 February 2023.
+He suffered a knee injury in the first-half of Wolves's 1–0 home win against Tottenham Hotspur in the Premier League on 4 March 2023 and was carried off the pitch on a stretcher.

+On 15 April, Costa scored his first goal for Wolves in a 2–0 home win against Brentford, his first goal in English football in nearly six years.

+On 3 June, Wolves announced that Costa was one of many players who would leave at the end of their contract.

+Botafogo

+On 12 August 2023, Costa signed for Brazilian club Botafogo on a six-month contract.On 23 August, Costa would make his debut for Botafogo in a 1–1 draw against Defensa y Justicia during the Copa Sudamericana.

+He would score his first goals for the club in a league game by scoring a brace in a 3–1 win against Bahia.
+Botafogo would get knocked out of the Copa Sudamericana in a 2–1 loss against Defensa y Justicia.

+On 1 January 2024, Costa would leave Botafogo when his contract expired after playing a total of 15 games and scoring only 3 goals.